SamihSoylu/TaskTracker/README.md

 ### Features
   - Users login system (no admin)
-  - System labels every entry to the week it is been created (week 1 to 52)
+  - System labels every entry to the week it is created (week 1 to 52)
   - Entries are categorized under weeks (View all entires page)

 ### How to set up TaskTracker